fumitoh/modelx/doc/source/tutorial.rst

-This tutorial supplements the modelx reference, which is build from docstrings of the API functions and classes, and should cover the detailed description of each API element.
+This tutorial supplements the modelx reference, which is build from docstrings of the API functions and classes, and the reference should cover the detailed description of each API element, which may not be fully explained in this tutorial.

 Typical workflow
 ----------------